-Cocoa powder has a shelf life of at least 2 years, and you can make with it a lot more than homemade chocolate.
+Cocoa powder has a shelf life of at least 2 years, and you can make a lot more than homemade chocolate from it.
 Think brownies, cookies, chocolate fudge, chocolate shakes and on and on.
 You’re much better off stockpiling powder than actual chocolate from a shelf-life perspective.

 Of course, this only applies if you don’t open the can and store it in proper conditions (in a cool, dark place).
 If you open it, it’s best to eat it in the following 2-3 days and always keep in in the freezer until you finish it.